aihrig/TTA-LiveProject/README.md

 ```

 ## Data Service
-A data service was constructed to handle retrieving various data from the backend, such as image path, a short description and link for the tiles, and the weather data.
+I wanted to manage all external calls from a single location, so I constructed a data service to handle retrieving various data from the backend for the tiles, such as image path, a short description and link for each item, and the weather data.
 ```typescript
 import { HttpClient, HttpErrorResponse } from '@angular/common/http';
 import { Injectable } from '@angular/core';